sonic-net/SONiC/doc/mgmt/SONiC_Management_Framework_sFlow.md

 GET - Get existing sFlow configuration information from CONFIG DB.
 POST - Add a new sFlow configuration into CONFIG DB.
 PATCH - Update existing sFlow configuraiton information in CONFIG DB.
+PUT - Add a list of sFlow configurations into CONFIG DB.
 DELETE - Delete a existing sFlow configuration from CONFIG DB.
 This will cause some configurations to return to default value.
 ```